lkendrickd/comptia/CompTIA A+ Core 2 (220-1102) Practice Test.md

     C. Physically destroy or shred the drive.
     D. Erase the partition and create a new one.

-34. **[Short Answer] What does the acronym “UPS” stand for in the context of computer power protection?**
+34. What does the acronym “UPS” stand for in the context of computer power protection?
+    A. Uninterruptible Power Supply
+    B. Universal Power Source
+    C. Ultimate Power System
+    D. Unregulated Power Supply

 35. **Which of the following is considered personally identifiable information (PII) that must be protected?**
     A. A list of installed software on a PC